-Compensation cost is recognized for stock options and stock appreciation rights based on the fair value of these awards at the date of grant.
+Compensation cost is recognized for stock options, restricted stock awards issued to employees, and stock appreciation rights based on the fair value of these awards at the date of grant.
 A valuation model is utilized to estimate the fair value of stock options and stock appreciation rights.
-Compensation cost is recognized over the requisite service period, generally defined as the vesting period.
+Compensation cost is recognized over the required service period, generally defined as the vesting period.
 For awards with graded vesting, compensation cost is recognized on a straight-line basis over the requisite service period for the entire award.